-Complaints will be escalated to the panel hearing stage if the complainant is not satisfied with the response to the complaint at the second, formal, stage.
+Complaints will be escalated to the panel hearing stage if the complainant is not satisfied with the response to the complaint at the second, formal, stage management and running of the school.

-The panel will be appointed by or on behalf of the governors and must consist of at least 3 people who were not directly involved in the matters detailed in the complaint.
+The panel will be appointed by or on behalf of the trustees and must consist of at least 3 people who were not directly involved in the matters detailed in the complaint.
 At least one panel member must be independent of the management and running of the school.
-The panel cannot be made up solely of governing board members, as they are not independent of the management and running of the school.
+The panel cannot be made up solely of governing board members, as they are not independent of the